Project-Counter/cop5/source/appendices/e-audit-requirements-and-tests/06-tr-journal-tests.rst

 The auditor MUST make a total of 80 requests against 40 different journal articles, resulting in 80 each of Total_Item_Investigations and Total_Item_Requests, and 40 each of Unique_Item_Investigations and Unique_Item_Requests.

-Where a platform has fewer than 80 items, the auditor MUST make at least one request per item and testing should result in 80 each of Total_Item_Investigations and Total_Item_Requests, and the item-count of Unique_Item_Investigations and Unique_Item_Requests.

 E.6.3 Total_Item_Investigations and Unique_Item_Investigations
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""